AObuchow/Sample-Commander/README.md

 It takes inspiration from software such as:

-- **FL Studio:** provides the [browser](https://www.image-line.com/support/flstudio_online_manual/html/browser.htm), a single file tree to view a users sample library.
+- **FL Studio:** provides a [file browser](https://www.image-line.com/support/flstudio_online_manual/html/browser.htm), a single file tree to view a users sample library.
 It is convenient for finding sounds to use in a song, but limited in its ability to quickly reorganize the sample libraries structure.

 - **Krusader:** A Qt based orthodox file manager.
 Provides excellent file mangement capabilities and workflow.

 ## Features:
+- Navigate file directory's quickly with your keyboard

 - View multiple directory contents side-by-side